-a) REGULATORY FRAMEWORK: The Law on "GMO" does not cover commercial production, use, and/or import of biotech-derived microbes or microbial biotech-derived food ingredients.
+There is no regulation that covers commercial production and/or import of biotech-derived microbes or microbial biotech-derived food ingredients.
 There are no other regulations that cover those areas.
-It is expected that the country will follow the EU policy on this matter in the future.
+It is expected that the country will keep following the EU policy on this matter in the future.

-The responsible government bodies that will possibly be tasked to draft the new regulation are the Food Safety Agency in coordination with the entity ministries of agriculture, science, health and environment (also please refer to Part B of the report).
+The responsible government bodies that will possibly be tasked to draft the new regulation are the Food Safety Agency in coordination with the entity ministries of agriculture, science, health, and environment (also please refer to Part B of the report).

-- b) APPROVALS: There are no biotech microbes and/or derived food ingredients approved or registered for use in the country for use, import, and export. - c) LABELING and TRACEABILITY: There are no current or predicted policies on the traceability and labeling of microbial biotech-derived food ingredients. - d) MONITORING AND TESTING: The country does not actively test for evidence of genetic engineering in imports and exports of processed products.
+- b) APPROVALS/AUTHORIZATIONS: There are no biotech microbes and/or derived food ingredients approved or registered for use in the country for use, import, and export. - c) LABELING AND TRACEABILITY: There are no current or predicted policies on the traceability and labeling of microbial biotech-derived food ingredients.

-- e) ADDITIONAL REGULATORY REQUIREMENTS: There are no additional microbial biotech-related regulatory barriers that negatively affect U.S. exports or have the potential to do so. - f) INTELLECTUAL PROPERTY RIGHTS (IPR): There are no IPR issues related to microbial biotech at the moment. - g) RELATED ISSUES: No related issues.
+- d) MONITORING AND TESTING: The country does not actively test for evidence of genetic engineering in imports and exports of processed products. - e) ADDITIONAL REGULATORY REQUIREMENTS: There are no additional microbial biotechrelated regulatory barriers that negatively affect U.S. exports or have the potential to do so. - f) INTELLECTUAL PROPERTY RIGHTS (IPR): There are no IPR issues related to microbial biotech at the moment. - g) RELATED ISSUES: No related issues.